About the Better Buildings Alliance

 The Better Buildings Alliance is a U.S. Department of Energy (DOE) effort to promote energy efficiency in U.S. commercial buildings through collaboration with building owners, operators, and managers.
 Members of the Better Buildings Alliance commit to addressing energy efficiency needs in their buildings by setting energy savings goals, developing innovative energy efficiency resources, and adopting advanced cost-effective technologies and market practices.

-The Better Buildings Alliance has grown to include more than 200 members, representing over 10 billion commercial square feet across six key market sectors: retail, food service, commercial real estate, healthcare, and higher education.
+The Better Buildings Alliance has grown to include more than 200 organizations, representing over 11 billion commercial square feet across six key market sectors: retail, food service, commercial real estate, hospitality, healthcare, and higher education.
 Members agree to participate in at least one Alliance activity each year and share their successes with their peers, while DOE commits to connect members with technical resources, and provide a platform for peer exchange.
 Members bring their powerful insights and industry experience in affiliation with DOE technical experts to develop and demonstrate innovative, cost-effective, and energy-saving technologies and market practices.
 Together, they catalyze innovation--releasing performance specifications and best practice guidelines for members to deploy.
+Join today!

 Better Buildings Alliance members who commit to increased transparency and a minimum of a 20 percent energy improvement goal by 2020 are also eligible for higher-level recognition through the Better Buildings Challenge.
 Check out this informational document for more information on the Better Buildings Alliance and Better Buildings Challenge.